InstituteforDiseaseModeling/laser/docs/get-started/custom/index.md

 ## Assembling components/building a model

 make sure to include the base requirements: what components are needed to run a model?
-How do you create the base model?
+How do you create the base model? (define parameters, add components, run sim, visualize output?)

 ### Manually